A Treatise on Differential Geometry and its role in Relativity Theory: Einstein Equations on hypersurface

 Now, the trace of the extrinsic curvature is given by

 The above result shows that if we have a congruence of\,(time-like or space-like)\,geodesics having tangent vector $n^\alpha$ {\it i.e.} the geodesics are hypersurface orthogonal then $K$ can be interpreted as the expansion of the congruence of geodesics.
-So one can say the hypersurface is convex or concave according as $K>~\mbox{or}~<0$ {\it i.e.} the congruence is diverging or converging.\\\\ {\bf Note:} A hypersurface $\Sigma$ of a manifold is completely characterized by the first and second fundamental forms {\it i.e.} by $h_{ab}$\,(the induced metric) and $K_{ab}$\,(the extrinsic curvature). $h_{ab}$ characterizes only the intrinsic properties of the hypersurface's geometry while $K_{ab}$ is related to the extrinsic properties {\it i.e.} how the hypersurface is embedded in the manifold.\\\\
+So one can say the hypersurface is convex or concave according as $K>~\mbox{or}~<0$ {\it i.e.} the congruence is diverging or converging.\\

+{\bf Note:} A hypersurface $\Sigma$ of a manifold is completely characterized by the first and second fundamental forms {\it i.e.} by $h_{ab}$\,(the induced metric) and $K_{ab}$\,(the extrinsic curvature). $h_{ab}$ characterizes only the intrinsic properties of the hypersurface's geometry while $K_{ab}$ is related to the extrinsic properties {\it i.e.} how the hypersurface is embedded in the manifold.\\